 BELBUCA has not been evaluated in patients with severe hepatic impairment.

 The effects of hepatic impairment on the pharmacokinetics of buprenorphine were evaluated in a pharmacokinetic study.
 Buprenorphine is extensively metabolized in the liver and buprenorphine plasma levels were found to be higher and the half-life was found to be longer in subjects with moderate and severe hepatic impairment, but not in subjects with mild hepatic impairment.

-Acute overdosage with BELBUCA is manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, bradycardia, hypotension, partial or complete airway obstruction, atypical snoring, and death.
-Marked mydriasis rather than miosis may be seen due to severe hypoxia in overdose situations.
+Acute overdosage with BELBUCA is manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and, in some cases, pulmonary edema, bradycardia, hypotension, partial or complete airway obstruction, atypical snoring, and death.
+Marked mydriasis rather than miosis may be seen due to severe hypoxia in overdose situations [see CLINICAL PHARMACOLOGY].

 In case of overdose, priorities are the re-establishment of a patent and protected airway and institution of assisted or controlled ventilation, if needed.
 Employ other supportive measures (including oxygen, vasopressors) in the management of circulatory shock and pulmonary edema, as indicated.
 Cardiac arrest or arrhythmias will require advanced life support techniques.

 Naloxone may not be effective in reversing any respiratory depression produced by buprenorphine.
 High doses of naloxone, 10-35 mg/70 kg, may be of limited value in the management of buprenorphine overdose.
 The onset of naloxone effect may be delayed by 30 minutes or more.
 Doxapram hydrochloride (a respiratory stimulant) has also been used.